hm-lang/core/proposals/README.md

 the `:=` symbol.
 Variables defined within the class body are known as instance variables, and functions defined within the class body are known as class instance methods, or methods for short.
-Class methods can access instance variables and call other class methods.
+Class methods can access instance variables and call other class methods, and must be defined with a `::` prefixed on the function name.
 Mutating methods -- i.e., that modify the class instance, `This` -- must be defined with a `;;` before the method name.
-We'll use the notation `SomeInstance;;someMutatingMethod()` to refer to these.
-Methods which keep `This` constant are default, and we can use the notation `SomeInstance::someMethod()` to refer to these non-mutating methods.
+We'll use the notation `SomeInstance;;someMutatingMethod()` to refer to these, and `SomeInstance::someMethod()` to refer to non-mutating methods.
 Note that you can use `this` to refer to the current class instance type.

-TODO: require all functions to be defined with `::` or `;;` if they access variables in the wider scope (`::` if they don't modify them, `;;` if they do).
-Thus we do need to preface methods with `::` or `;;`, although don't require this when calling??
+TODO: discuss how `::`/`;;` functions can be lambda methods as well.
+Functions with side-effects therefore need to be defined with `;;` or `::` prefixes (e.g., as class methods), and only pure functions can go without.

 Class constructors are defined with a `;;reset(Args...)` style function, which also allow you to reset the class instance as long as the variable is mutable.